salman15/assignment/README.md

 ## Components

-### Container
+### Container, WarningText, Column
-The container component is a simple component that gives structure to a set of components.
+The Container and Column component are a simple components that gives structure to a set of components.
+The Warning text component returns a text with the warning styling.

 props:
 - Children